Getting started

 Track shipment status

 Track carrier milestones and receiving progress from the Shipping Plans page.
-Here are the shipment statuses you can expect:
+Here are some of the statuses you can expect:

 - Processing:Â Shipment is submitted.
 Labels and other information will be available soon.

 - Action required: Shipment is missing carrier and packing details.
-Open the dropdown, then select Set up to add.
+Select Set up to finish the shipment.

 - Carrier pending:Â We're assigning a Walmart preferred carrier to the shipment.